 - The morning starts with a short taxi shuttle to the heart of Mitzpe Ramon (Where the previous day ended).

-- After a few easy and flat kilometers, we will make a short but steep climb to Mount Saharonim.
-A knife shaped ridge that is part of the crater’s wall.
+- After a few smooth and flat kilometers, we will make a short but steep climb to Mount Saharonim.
+A knife-shaped ridge that is part of the crater’s wall.

 - To our left, we get a great view of the Ramon crater.
 We follow the ridge near the top of the “knife” and descend on the other side to Nekarot Wadi.

-- We walk though this beautiful horseshoe shaped canyon with its special colors and rock formation.
+- We walk through this beautiful horseshoe-shaped canyon with its unique colors and rock formation.